L’ANSE AU SABLE

 The specialty breads are also a treat.
-Sweet potato cinnamon buns, ginger breads, apple cakes and many other varieties are all prepared with their own multi-grain flour and fresh organic ingredients.
+Sweet potato cinnamon buns, ginger breads, apple cakes and many other varieties are all prepared with their own multi-grain flour and fresh ingredients.
 Their sourdough breads include flax seed, mixed-nut and whole wheat.
 Certain gluten-free breads are available upon order.

 Zoltans offers a wide variety of home-made food sourced from local ingredients, grown or foraged in Western Quebec and Eastern Ontario.
-If they don’t grow it, or foraged for it, they buy and barter from their neighborhood organic farmers.
+If they don’t grow it, or foraged for it, they buy and barter from their neighborhood farmers.

 Unique and tasty, their gourmet soups, pizzas, roasted garlic butters, salad dressings, horseradish mustard, smoked cheese are distinctive.

 Owner, Susan’s specialty is wild mushrooms, both edible and medicinal, fresh and dried.
 In fact, Zoltan’s Wild Mushroom Soup has become a mainstay at the fall market.
-With her son Zak, Susan’s goal is to produce entirely local and organic food, bringing as many wild edibles as possible to the market.
+With her son Zak, Susan’s goal is to produce entirely local food, bringing as many wild edibles as possible to the market.